donkiemonkey/jwt-spring-security-demo/README.md

-# JWT Spring Security Demo
+# JWT Spring Security Demo (MongoDB)

 ![Screenshot from running application](etc/screenshot-jwt-spring-security-demo.png?raw=true "Screenshot JWT Spring Security Demo")

 ##About
-This is just a simple demo for using **JWT (JSON Web Token)** with **Spring Security** and **Spring Boot**.
+This is just a simple demo for using **JWT (JSON Web Token)** with **Spring Security** and **Spring Boot** (backed by MongoDb).
 This solution is partially based on the blog entry [REST Security with JWT using Java and Spring Security](https://www.toptal.com/java/rest-security-with-jwt-spring-security-and-java) and the demo project [Cerberus](https://github.com/brahalla/Cerberus).
 Thanks to the authors!

 ##Requirements
-This demo is build with with Maven and Java 1.8.
+1. This demo is build with with Maven and Java 1.8.
+2. MongoDB up and running.
+3. Import initial data by executing `mongoimport --db jwt --collection user src/main/resources/import.json`

 ##Usage

 Just start the application with the Spring Boot maven plugin (`mvn spring-boot:run`).
 The application is running at [http://localhost:8080](http://localhost:8080).